SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 ```

 > [!NOTE]
->
-> * External sharing for SharePoint Embedded is defaulted to the tenant setting set with `Set-SPOTenant [-SharingCapability <SharingCapabilities>]`.
+> - External sharing for SharePoint Embedded defaults to the tenant setting set with `Set-SPOTenant [-SharingCapability <SharingCapabilities>]`.
-> * External sharing settings for SharePoint Embedded must be equally or more restrictive than the tenant-wide external sharing settings.
+> - External sharing settings for SharePoint Embedded must be equally or more restrictive than the tenant-wide external sharing settings.

-Other unique sharing settings for SharePoint Embedded application include:
+Other unique sharing settings for SharePoint Embedded applications include:

 ```powershell
 Set-SPOTenant -ContainerDefaultShareLinkScope